 I found people to be more reserved and less thankful than in their new adopted culture and had some trouble readjusting to ex-pat life.

 I had enjoyed showing American executives around Mexico, but found my own culture quite strange, whereas a once foreign culture had become my home.

 10. What were the two biggest rewards of teaching people from different cultures?

 The sociality of being a freelance trainer is probably the most vivid recollection I have.
-I felt an immense gratitude from my clients and students, who seemed so pleased to learn from a native British English speaker with university education and an academic background.
+I felt immense gratitude from my clients and students, who seemed so pleased to learn from a native British English speaker with a university education and academic background.

 This connects to the second reward of lifestyle, as once you go freelance, you can decide where and when you work, and how your work as well.

 I focused my activities within walking distance from my home and had classes in a focus block in the mornings and afternoons in order to have a more structured lifestyle than the first year in which I worked for other companies.

 11. It looks like you have a lot of experience teaching people about communication skills.
 What are your 3 top tips for someone who would like to improve their communications skills?